 Skyhawk Women's Tennis | Dennis Taylor - Head Coach

-Dennis Taylor enters his 28th season as head coach of the University of Tennessee at Martin NCAA Division-I tennis program for the 2014-15 season.
+Seven-time Ohio Valley Conference Coach of the Year Dennis Taylor enters his 30th season as head coach of the University of Tennessee at Martin program in the 2016-17 season.

 Since his first season in 1987, Taylor has made improvements to all areas of the Skyhawk tennis program and established of the most consistent programs in the Ohio Valley Conference.
-In 23 seasons as a member of the OVC, Taylor has lead the program to 22 tournament appearances and brought home five OVC championships overall. .
+In 24 seasons as a member of the OVC, Taylor has lead the program to 23 tournament appearances and brought home six OVC championships overall.
 He has improved the Skyhawk tennis facilities, upgraded the strength of the schedule and expanded his recruiting base in an effort to make UT Martin tennis an upper-echelon program.

 During his tenure, Taylor's teams have faced some of the top teams in the nation and have been ranked among top teams nationally.
 He reaped the benefits of his hard work in 1991 with two NCAA Division II National Championships, in men's singles and doubles competition.